The page presents the entire series “Principles of Organizing” as a single essay.

 History Has Not Come To An End

-The series “On Organzing” aims to help us learn from the challenging and confusing dialectical tension that is every organizers terrain and trouble.
+We need to learn from the challenging and confusing dialectical tension that is every organizers terrain and trouble.
 Among the most productive problems we face can be understood as those between change and continuity, the personal and the political, ideals and interests, planning and opportunity, and the transitions from evolutionary to revolutionary forms of unionism.

-While these different versions of unionism discuss in “On Organizing” are not necessarily higher and lower stages of development it is difficult to envision how unions could aspire to social movement unionism without a history of solid service to its members, a strong ethical foundation and the kinds of experience that comes from struggling over the defense of the public interest.
+While these different versions of unionism discussed are not necessarily higher and lower stages of development it is difficult to envision how unions could aspire to social movement unionism without a history of solid service to its members, a strong ethical foundation and the kinds of experience that comes from struggling over the defense of the public interest.

 Once we reconceptualize unionism in this way two approaches recommend themselves for resolving the tension between service and organizing and social moment unionism.
 First we should attempt to latch on to service functions and improve them by finding the organizing potential within them.
 That means that organizers must develop synergistic programs between organizing and legislative, grievance work, or negotiations.
 Usually grievance officers and lobbyists prefer casework or palace politics but that is the challenge.
 But by encouraging the participation of members, the organizer can avoid the zero-sum struggles for union resources and reconnect the lost link between organizing and the representative functions that were created by member activism decades ago.